openshift/enhancements/enhancements/observability/cluster-observability-operator-logging-stack.md

 ## Motivation

-Red Hat Observability products underwent similar inception and evolution paths as OpenShift Logging to gradually support a variety of customer environments: on-premises, OpenShift Dedicated and Managed Services.
+Red Hat Observability products followed similar evolution paths as OpenShift Logging by gradually adding support for a variety of customer environments: on-premises, OpenShift Dedicated and Managed Services.

 Even though each product's development lifecycle is and should stay independent the sheer amount of installation/upgrading procedures impose a high tax on users.
-Auxiliary components that unify user experience under the hood of the OpenShift Console as well as emerging ones like correlation applify this negative impact over the product lifecycles.
+Auxiliary components that unify user experience under the hood of the OpenShift Console as well as emerging ones like correlation amplifies this trend.

 As a result, to enhance user experience with OpenShift Observability products this proposal aims to be a foundation for future observability enhancements on:

-* How to declaratively request the installation and/or upgrade of a specific Observability signal without applying separate procedures each time.
+* How to declaratively install/upgrade each Observability product without applying separate procedures each time using COO only.
 * How to uniformly handle the lifecycle, version skew and OpenShift Console dependencies of all Observability view plugins.
 * How to add more value across signals applying automation (i.e. enable correlation components, sharing scheduling primitives, labeling rules/alerts).

+Notwithstanding this proposal is limited to accomplish the above for the OpenShift Logging product only.

 ![coo-vision](./assets/coo-vision.png)

 ### User Stories

-As an OpenShift administrator, I want to install each observability capability creating a single custom resource, so I can easily set up custom-tailored observability for infrastructure and workloads.
+As an OpenShift administrator, I want to install the logging capability creating a single custom resource, so I can easily set up custom-tailored logging for infrastructure and workloads.

-As an OpenShift administrator, I want to upgrade each observability capability editing a custom resource, so I can focus only on post-upgrade steps.
+As an OpenShift administrator, I want to upgrade the logging capability editing a custom resource, so I can focus only on post-upgrade steps.

-As an OpenShift administrator, I want to edit observability components through underlying custom resoures, so I can improve overall reliability and performance of individual components when needed.
+As an OpenShift administrator, I want to edit loggging components through underlying custom resoures, so I can improve overall reliability and performance of individual components when needed.

 As an OpenShift administrator, I want to use metrics to logs correlation without additional installation procedure, so I can troubleshoot infrastructure/workloads by navigating from metrics to logs and vice versa.

 ### Goals

-* Provide a custom resource managed by the COO that is responsible for installing and upgrading the OpenShift Logging stack (i.e. operators and operands).
+* Provide custom resources managed by the COO that are responsible for installing and upgrading the OpenShift Logging stack (i.e. operators and operands).
-* Provide a custom resource managed by the COO that is responsible for installing and upgrading each OpenShift Console observability UI plugin.
+* Provide a custom resource managed by the COO that is responsible for installing and upgrading the OpenShift Console logging UI plugin.
-* Provide automation for installing and upgrading correlation components when at least two observability signals are available.
+* Provide automation for installing and upgrading correlation components when metrics and logging are available.

 ### Non-Goals